Homogeneous quandles with abelian inner automorphism groups: Classification for small orders

 Therefore, we have completed the classification of the case $n=10$. \end{example}

-The next simplest case is when the order can be written as $3p$ by some prime $p$. \begin{example}[$n=9$] Since $9$ is the square of $3$, the non-trivial one has $3$ $\Inn(Q)$-orbits.
-Thus, possible representatives of lists are $(1,0),(1,1)$ and $(1,2)$ (Figure \ref{fig:order9}).
+The next simplest case is when the order can be written as $3p$ by some prime $p$. \begin{example}[$n=9$] Since $9$ is the square of $3$, $Q$ has three $\Inn(Q)$-orbits unless $Q$ is trivial.
+Thus, possible representatives of lists are $(1,0),(1,1)$, and $(1,2)$ (Figure \ref{fig:order9}).
 Moreover, the quandles determined by these weights are not isomorphic to each other.

 \end{example}